Piper nigrum L.

 These flavorful black peppercorns are smoked over a blend of 7 different woods to create well-rounded natural smokey bouquet.

 Black pepper is one of the most commonly used spices in the world, adding warmth and zest to savory dishes.
 It has been popular in India for thousands of years and is now easy to find almost anywhere on the planet.
 It has been employed medicinally in both Ayurveda and TCM and more recently in herbal folk healing practices.
-In modern times, numerous studies have confirmed its healing properties.
-Several derivatives of black pepper, such as piperine, have shown promise in supporting the health of the digestive system and as an antioxidant.
-Further, it has demonstrated that it can enhance the absorption of other nutrients when taken simultaneously.3-10
+Several derivatives of black pepper, such as piperine, have shown promise in supporting the health of the digestive system.

-A member of the Piperaceace family alongside long pepper (Piper longum), and kava kava (Piper methysticum), black pepper is native to southern India and Sri Lanka and widely cultivated in the tropics.1,11 The pepper plant is a tropical perennial vine requiring a trellis or some other support such as a tree to grow along.11,12 It has aromatic, green, ovate leaves that give off a strong fragrance and greenish yellow flower spikes.12 The generic name Piper is Latin in origin and is derived from the Sanskrit name for long pepper 'pippali.'13
+A member of the Piperaceace family alongside long pepper (Piper longum), and kava kava (Piper methysticum), black pepper is native to southern India and Sri Lanka and widely cultivated in the tropics.
+The pepper plant is a tropical perennial vine requiring a trellis or some other support such as a tree to grow along.
+It has aromatic, green, ovate leaves that give off a strong fragrance and greenish yellow flower spikes.

 Cultivation And Harvesting

-Black pepper is the most traded cultivated spice12 and is propagated by cuttings that are grown by the base of trees.14 They bear fruit three to four years after planting and cease around the fifteenth year.
-The black peppercorns and ground pepper of commerce are actually immature fruits that are collected as soon as they turn red and dried in the sun.14 The peppercorns turn black after three days of drying, and when ground, produce black pepper powder.11 When the fruits are left to ripen and the red outer covering is removed, then white pepper is obtained.
-Malabar produces the highest quality commercial pepper and Sumatra and Java supply much of the U.S. demand.11 Some of the main pepper producing countries include: Brazil, India, Indonesia, Madagascar, and Malaysia.15
+Black pepper is the most traded cultivated spice and is propagated by cuttings that are grown by the base of trees.
+They bear fruit three to four years after planting and cease around the fifteenth year.
+The black peppercorns and ground pepper of commerce are actually immature fruits that are collected as soon as they turn red and dried in the sun.
+The peppercorns turn black after three days of drying, and when ground, produce black pepper powder.
+When the fruits are left to ripen and the red outer covering is removed, then white pepper is obtained.

 History And Folklore